Surrender Your Pet

 - You must have an appointment to surrender your pet.

-- Lastly, the costs associated with helping to place dogs and cats are substantial (shelter, food, medical care, etc.).
-A surrender fee of $150 per dog/$100 per cat is required to care for your pet during its stay at Heartland Animal Shelter.
+- The costs associated with helping to place dogs and cats are substantial (shelter, food, medical care, etc.).
+The suggested donation for surrendering is $150 for a dog and $100 for a cat.

 If your pet was adopted from Heartland Animal Shelter: